Doridian/LuaJS/README.md

 Build instructions
 ------------------

-Run `emmake make` then you can just open index.htm in the web folder.
+Run `emmake make && emmake make install` then you have the compiled files in the dist folder.

 Usage of Lua from JavaScript
 ----------------------------